ArkEcosystemArchive/docs-legacy/docs/cookbook/node/secure.md

 Port 22
 ```

 Change the `22` to a port of your choosing between `49152` and `65535`.
 This is the new SSH port we will connect on.
-Since we are not using the default SSH port, it is important you do not forget what you choose or you will not be able to access your server.
+Since we are not using the default SSH port, it is crucial you do not forget what you choose, or you will not be able to access your server.

 From now on port 22 is not usable for SSH connections.